Loss Spike in Training Neural Networks: Abstract

 \section{Abstract}

-In this work, we study the mechanism underlying loss spikes observed during neural network training.
-When the training enters a region, which has a smaller-loss-as-sharper (SLAS) structure, the training becomes unstable and loss exponentially increases once it is too sharp, i.e., the rapid ascent of the loss spike.
-The training becomes stable when it finds a flat region.
-The deviation in the first eigen direction (with maximum eigenvalue of the loss Hessian ($\lambda_{\mathrm{max}}$) is found to be dominated by low-frequency.
-Since low-frequency is captured very fast (frequency principle), the rapid descent is then observed.
-Inspired by our analysis of loss spikes, we revisit the link between $\lambda_{\mathrm{max}}$ flatness and generalization.
-For real datasets, low-frequency is often dominant and well-captured by both the training data and the test data.
-Then, a solution with good generalization and a solution with bad generalization can both learn low-frequency well, thus, they have little difference in the sharpest direction.
-Therefore, although $\lambda_{\mathrm{max}}$ can indicate the sharpness of the loss landscape, deviation in its corresponding eigen direction is not responsible for the generalization difference.
-We also find that loss spikes can facilitate condensation, i.e., input weights evolve towards the same, which may be the underlying mechanism for why the loss spike improves generalization, rather than simply controlling the value of $\lambda_{\mathrm{max}}$.
+In this work, we investigate the mechanism underlying loss spikes observed during neural network training.
+When the training enters a region with a lower-loss-as-sharper (LLAS) structure, the training becomes unstable, and the loss exponentially increases once the loss landscape is too sharp, resulting in the rapid ascent of the loss spike.
+The training stabilizes when it finds a flat region.
+From a frequency perspective, we explain the rapid descent in loss as being primarily influenced by low-frequency components.
+We observe a deviation in the first eigendirection, which can be reasonably explained by the frequency principle, as low-frequency information is captured rapidly, leading to the rapid descent.
+Inspired by our analysis of loss spikes, we revisit the link between the maximum eigenvalue of the loss Hessian ($\lambda_{\mathrm{max}}$), flatness and generalization.
+We suggest that $\lambda_{\mathrm{max}}$ is a good measure of sharpness but not a good measure for generalization.
+Furthermore, we experimentally observe that loss spikes can facilitate condensation, causing input weights to evolve towards the same direction.
+And our experiments show that there is a correlation (similar trend) between $\lambda_{\mathrm{max}}$ and condensation.
+This observation may provide valuable insights for further theoretical research on the relationship between loss spikes, $\lambda_{\mathrm{max}}$, and generalization.